History of Palestine: Early Ottoman rule

-In 1486, hostilities broke out between the Mamluks and the Ottoman Turks in a battle for control over western Asia.
-The Ottoman Empire proceeded to conquer Palestine following their 1516 victory over the Mamluks at the Battle of Marj Dabiq.
-The Ottoman conquest of Palestine was relatively swift, with small battles fought against the Mamluks in the Jordan Valley and at Khan Yunis en route to the Mamluk capital in Egypt.
-There were also minor uprisings in Gaza, Ramla and Safad, which were quickly suppressed.
+Hostilities between the Mamluks and the Ottoman Turks began in 1486 in a battle for control over western Asia.
+Following their 1516 victory over the Mamluks at the Battle of Marj Dabiq, the Ottoman conquest of Palestine was relatively swift, with small battles in the Jordan Valley and at Khan Yunis on the route to the Mamluk capital in Egypt, and with minor uprisings in Gaza, Ramla and Safad that were quickly suppressed.

-The Ottomans maintained the administrative and political organisation that the Mamluks left in Palestine.
-Greater Syria became an eyalet (province) ruled from Damascus, while the Palestine region within it was divided into the five sanjaks (provincial districts, also called liwa′ in Arabic) of Safad, Nablus, Jerusalem, Lajjun and Gaza.
-The sanjaks were further subdivided into subdistricts called nawahi (sing. nahiya).
-For much of the 16th century, the Ottomans ruled Damascus Eyalet in a centralised way, with the Istanbul-based Sublime Porte (imperial government) playing a crucial role in maintaining public order and domestic security, collecting taxes, and regulating the economy, religious affairs and social welfare.
+The Mamluks' administrative organisation of Palestine was generally maintained by the Ottomans, with Greater Syria forming an eyalet (province) ruled from Damascus, and the Palestine region within it divided into five sanjaks (provincial districts): Safad, Nablus, Jerusalem, Lajjun and Gaza.
+Damascus Eyalet was initially ruled by the Istanbul-based Sublime Porte (imperial government), playing a crucial role in maintaining public order and domestic security, collecting taxes, and regulating the economy, religious affairs and social welfare.
 Most of Palestine's population, estimated to be around 200,000 in the early years of Ottoman rule, lived in villages.
 The largest cities were Gaza, Safad and Jerusalem, each with a population of around 5,000–6,000.

-Ottoman property administration consisted of a system of fiefs called timar and trusts called waqf.
-Timar lands were distributed by the sultan to various officers and officials, particularly from the elite sipahi units.
-A timar was a source of income for its holder, who was responsible for maintaining order and enforcing the law in the timar.
-Waqf land was owned by various individuals and its revenues were dedicated to religious functions and institutions, social welfare and individual beneficiaries.
-Over 60% of cultivated land in the Jerusalem Sanjak was waqf land.
-To a lesser extent, there was also privately owned land predominantly located within villages and their immediate vicinity.

-The name "Palestine" was no longer used as the official name of an administrative unit under the Ottomans because they typically named provinces after their capitals.
-Nonetheless, the old name remained popular and semi-official, with many examples of its usage in the 16th, 17th and 18th centuries surviving.
-The 16th-century Jerusalem-based Islamic jurist Sayf al-Islam Abu'l Sa'ud Effendi defined the term as an alternative name for Arazi-i Muqaddas (Ottoman Turkish for "the Holy Land").
-The 17th-century Ramla-based jurist Khayr al-Din al-Ramli often used the term "Filastin" in his fatawat (religious edicts) without defining the term, although some of his fatawat suggest that it more or less corresponded with the borders of Jund Filastin.
-Thomas Salmon's 18th-century book, Modern history or, the present state of all nations, states that "Jerusalem is still reckoned the capital city of Palestine, though much fallen from its ancient grandeur."
+Ottoman Palestine While the name "Palestine" was no longer the official name of an administrative unit under the Ottomans, as they typically named provinces after their respective capitals, the name remained popular and semi-official, with many examples of its usage in the 16th, 17th and 18th centuries.
+The 16th-century Jerusalem-based Islamic jurist Sayf al-Islam Abu'l Sa'ud Effendi defined it as an alternative name for Arazi-i Muqaddas (Ottoman Turkish for "the Holy Land").
+The 17th-century Ramla-based jurist Khayr al-Din al-Ramli often used "Filastin" in his fatawat (religious edicts) without defining it, although some of his fatawat suggest that it more or less corresponded with the borders of Jund Filastin.